Beatles Autographs

 This is almost exactly letter for letter what appears in the book, the only difference is found in stanza 3, line 2, the last word is "anybottle" is written on the page by John, while "anybottly" is found in the book.

 The off-white colored page measures 7" x 10" and is in very good condition.
 It originated from the collection of Tom Maschler, who was John's publisher and the editorial director at Jonathan Cape.
 This is a substantial piece of John Lennon writing, written out very neatly by him in blue ballpoint pen, with only one cross out.
-If this considerable amount of John writing were in the form of a Beatle lyric, depending upon which song it was, it would certainly be valued in the 7 figures. .....$35,000
+If this considerable amount of John writing were in the form of a Beatle lyric, depending upon which song it was, it would certainly be valued in the 7 figures. .....SOLD

 SI30.
 A Rare Important And Revealing John Lennon Handwritten Letter, Written In Rishikesh, India While In The Midst Of Composing Most Of The Songs That Would Later Appear On “The White Album”.